Workers’ Compensation Lawyer in Marlton, NJ

 The Questions People Often Ask Once the Stress Sets In

-In most cases, you have two years from the date of the injury or the last payment of benefits.
-Waiting can make the case harder, so it is smart to get clear guidance as early as possible.
+Usually two years from the date of injury or from the last benefit payment.
+Repetitive-strain injuries can be trickier to date, so it is smart to get guidance early rather than risk the deadline.

 It can.
-Travel-related claims are often fact-specific, but injuries that happen while performing job duties away from the main worksite may still be covered.
+Travel claims are fact-specific, but injuries that happen while you are performing job duties away from the main worksite, common for delivery and service routes that run through Evesham and out toward Maple Shade and Voorhees, may still be covered.

 When You Are Hurt, Out of Work, and Tired of Getting the Runaround

-An injury can turn everyday life upside down fast.
 The paperwork stacks up, the paychecks slow down, and every call with the insurance company seems to create a new problem.
-You do not have to carry all of that on your own.
+You do not have to carry it alone.
 Reach out for clear answers, steady guidance, and someone ready to push back when the system stops being fair.

 Useful Workers’ Compensation Resources in NJ